 Serving

-- Cut generous slices of rustic bread, drizzle with olive oil and place on the upper rack next to the shrimp to toast.
+- Cut generous slices of rustic bread, drizzle with olive oil and place on the upper rack.

 - Spoon a generous portion of Spanish beans in deep bowls, sprinkle with 2-3 sprigs fresh parsley, chopped.
-Serve with the grilled bread on the side.
+Serve with the shrimp and grilled bread on the side.